THIS PAGE HAS MOVED TO: https://eeeforum.org/

 Climate Advocate Training is February 24th.
 For information, visit

-- where: library at the Iliff School of Theology (2323 E. Iliff Avenue); parking info below.
+- where: library at the Iliff School of Theology (2323 E. Iliff Avenue)

 - If an action will reduce the threat of global warming, is such a result—by itself—sufficient reason for implementing it?
 Can the unequal distribution of burdens and benefits associated with using fossil fuels—either among individuals or nations—be morally justified?
 And what does it mean to think and act ethically in the face of climate change?